spatialos/UnrealGDK/SpatialGDK/Documentation/content/simulated-players.md

 0. [Define the logic](#3-define-the-logic-for-your-simulated-players) for your simulated players.

 ### 1. Specify a class for simulated players
-Inside your Game Mode constructor, specify a character class to be created for simulated players.
+Inside your Game Mode constructor, specify a character class to be used for simulated players.
 This can be any character class, but we recommend that the simulated player character class extends your game’s player character class, so that simulated player characters inherit all the properties of your default player character class.
+In the following examples we will assume that you have created a character class named `SimulatedPlayerCharacter_BP` for simulated players.

 You can specify the simulated player character class either in your C++ GameMode class or in the Class Defaults tab of your GameMode’s Blueprint class.